 Food in Mykonos

 Mykonos is a pioneer in Greek and international gastronomy.
 If you want to experience the splendors of Mykonos food (and you have the budget) then we suggest making the most of your stay.
-You can eat in gourmet restaurants, in hotels overlooking the endless Aegean blue, in modern bar-restaurants on the beach, on your luxurious sun lounger, on yachts and private piers.
+You can eat in gourmet restaurants, hotels overlooking the endless Aegean blue, modern bar-restaurants on the beach, on your luxurious sun lounger, or even on yachts and private piers.

 There are, of course, quieter and cheaper options, mainly on smaller villages and beaches.
-Some value-for-money restaurants in Mykonos include "Lefteris" and "Balothies" in Ornos, the taverna of Nikolas in Agia Anna, the small tavernes in Fokos and Lia, as well as the taverna of Mathios in the new port.
+Some value-for-money restaurants in Mykonos include Lefteris GrillHouse and Balothies in Ornos, Nikolas Taverna in Agia Anna, the small tavernes in Fokos and Lia, as well as Mathios Tavern in the new port.

 The traditional cuisine of Mykonos is delicious and we suggest trying different tastes during your stay on the island.
 Some of our top food recommendations for Mykonos are: